wterhune/CorgiHello/README.md

 # CorgiHello

 This Swift project will print a hello message with a corgi picture in the middle.
-The application does display a corgi app icon.
+The application also displasy a corgi app icon.